Edward Thorndike’s Law of Effect

-Readily seen examples can be seen as anything that is pleasurable or satisfying resulting in repeated actions.
-For instance, according to this principle when an employee completes a task if they are rewarded with praise they will continue to complete projects.
+Readily seen examples can be seen as anything pleasurable or satisfying resulting in repeated actions.
+For instance, rewarding employees with praise for task completion, they are more likely to complete more tasks.
 The opposite is true if an employee is admonished for not completing a project.
 The law of effect is a key component in psychological theory with regard to motivation.

 Thorndike, E. L. (1911).
 Animal intelligence: Experimental studies.
 New York : Macmillan.
 Retrieved June 16, 2010, from http://www.archive.org/details/animalintelligen00thor

 Vincent Triola.
 Tue, Feb 09, 2021.
 What is the “law of effect?”
 What are some examples of this law?
 Retrieved from https://vincenttriola.com/blogs/ten-years-of-academic-writing/what-is-the-law-of-effect-what-are-some-examples-of-this-law